-Again, without regulations to require that the casino safeguard your personal information – and the ability to crack down on operators with fines and other punishments should they not comply – illegal online casinos have little incentive to protect your personal data.
+Without regulations to require the casino to safeguard your personal information and the threat of a regulator who has ability to crack down on operators, illegal online casinos have little incentive to protect your data.

-That includes the credit card or other banking information you provide in order to deposit.
-When you play at an online casino that isn’t regulated, you simply can’t be sure that your information will be handled in a secure, responsible manner.
+That includes the credit card or other banking information you provide to deposit.
+When you play at an offshore online casino, you simply can’t be sure that your information will be handled securely.

 Bottom line: Your information is safer at legal online casinos.